Hecter94/EndlessSky-PluginArchive/plugins.md

 <br>
 Implements a short mission chain that enables repeatable job board investment opportunities which result in small daily income.
 Available in human, quarg and hai space starting with 2 million credits cash and going up to 1000 million credits.<br>
 <br>
 There are missions for 1 million, 5 million, 10 million, 50 million, 100 million and 1 billion credits.
-The chance for the jobs to appear on the job board getting lower with the amount to invest.
-Unfortunately you have to take off and land again on the same planet to clear the mission marker.<br>
+The chance for the jobs to appear on the job board getting lower with the amount to invest.<br>
 At 1 billion credits a longer mission chain starts and enables a reapeatable job board investment of 1 billion credits.
 The chain has some breaks and finish after a year.<br>
 <img src='https://raw.githubusercontent.com/zuckung/endless-sky-plugins/master/screenshots/galactic.capital.investment01.jpg' width='400'>
 <img src='https://raw.githubusercontent.com/zuckung/endless-sky-plugins/master/screenshots/galactic.capital.investment02.jpg' width='400'>